 Weston Museum offers a range of learning resources for schools and community groups

-From September, you can visit the museum's brand new Learning Space to take part in an exciting and interactive session focussing on an era of British history, alongside exploring the new displays
+Bring your group to visit the museum's brand new Learning Space to take part in an exciting and interactive session focussing on an era of British history, alongside exploring the new displays

 Learning session topics cover: